spencer-rafada/Data-Structures-Tutorial/2-linkedlist.md

 Example
 =
 For the example task, you are assigned to make a function that returns the square root of a number and store into a linked list.
 It only accepts numbers from 10 to 100.
-Any number besides this will not be added to the linked list.
+Any number that is not a square root of a number from 10 to 100 will not be added to the linked list.

 Also, make sure that the insert function and insert_head function is working as it is designed.